splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 How to set up Unified Identity
 ==========================================================================================

 You can pair only one Splunk Cloud Platform instance with one Splunk Observability Cloud instance at a time.
+Only one Splunk Observability Cloud organization can pair with a single Splunk Cloud Platform search head.
 Customers with multiple Splunk Observability Cloud organizations must choose one to pair with the chosen Splunk Cloud Platform instance.

 Prerequisites